-We model the radial velocity of TOI-836 using the HARPS and PFS data simultaneously, seen in Figure 10.
+We model the radial velocity of TOI-836 using the HARPS and PFS data simultaneously, seen in Fig. 10.
 We analysed these radial velocity data with various models, including linear and quadratic drift and a third planet.
-None of these were able to account for the large scatter in the radial velocity measurements, and therefore we find it necessary to apply a GP model for both of our chosen datasets in order to account for stellar variability.
-We apply a quasiperiodic kernel (commonly used in works with similar goals, such as Osborn et al. 2021), as implemented in celerite.
-We assign a prior probability distribution for the rotation period as a normal distribution centered around 22 days, with a standard deviation of 0.1 days, based on the results from the WASP-South periodogram.
-In completion, our kernel is a combination of two available kernels in the PyMC3 package (Salvatier et al. 2016b) - the Periodic and ExpQuad kernels are multiplied to create the final quasi-periodic kernel.
-As part of this analysis, we define a set of GP hyperparameters which are fit concurrently for both sets of radial velocity data: $\eta$ representing the GP amplitude, the stellar rotation period P, the smoothing parameter $l_P$ and the timescale of active region evolution $l_E$ .
-This has been shown to successfully model stellar activity in eg. Grunblatt et al. (2015), Santerne et al. (2018) and Osborn et al. (2021).
+None of these were able to account for the large scatter in the radial velocity measurements, and therefore we find it necessary to apply a GP model for both of our chosen data sets in order to account for stellar variability.
+We apply a quasi-periodic kernel (commonly used in works with similar goals, such as Osborn et al. 2021), as implemented in celerite.
+We assign a prior probability distribution for the rotation period as a normal distribution centred around 22 d, with a standard deviation of 0.1 d, based on the results from the WASP-South periodogram.
+In completion, our kernel is a combination of two available kernels in the PyMC3 package (Salvatier et al. 2016) - the Periodic and ExpQuad kernels are multiplied to create the final quasi-periodic kernel.
+As part of this analysis, we define a set of GP hyperparameters which are fit concurrently for both sets of radial velocity data: $\eta$ representing the GP amplitude, the stellar rotation period P, the smoothing parameter $l_P$ , and the time-scale of active region evolution $l_E$ .
+This has been shown to successfully model stellar activity in e.g. Grunblatt, Howard & Haywood (2015), Santerne et al. (2018), and Osborn et al. (2021).

-When modelling the HARPS and PFS data, we utilise exoplanet to find values for the radial velocity semi-amplitude K with priors from 0 to 10 m s-1.
-We also fit for values for the offsets as a normal distribution centered around the mean of the radial velocity of each dataset.
-We also fit for jitter terms centered around the minimum radial velocity error multiplied by 2, which represent other variability not accounted for in the HARPS and PFS formal uncertainties, and the application of the GP model to the data.
+When modelling the HARPS and PFS data, we utilize exoplanet to find values for the radial velocity semi-amplitude K with priors from 0 to 10 m s-1.
+We also fit for values for the offsets as a normal distribution centred around the mean of the radial velocity of each data set.
+We also fit for jitter terms centred around the minimum radial velocity error multiplied by 2, which represent other variability not accounted for in the HARPS and PFS formal uncertainties, and the application of the GP model to the data.

 Modelled planetary reflex motions are subtracted from the radial velocities at each timestamp before being passed to the GP kernel, and we use the same time system for both the HARPS and PFS data sets (BJD - 2457000).
-The prior distributions for each of the parameters used in the code can be found in Appendices A1, A2 and A3 for the host star TOI-836, and the planets TOI-836 b and TOI-836 c respectively.
+The prior distributions for each of the parameters used in the code can be found in Appendix Tables A1, A2, and A3 for the host star TOI-836, and the planets TOI-836 b and TOI-836 c, respectively.